ericleek03/ME405-Romi-Project/README.md

  _The collaborators on this project are **Eric Lee, Roman Ruettimann, and Jonathan Enrique Corvera.** All three students each contributed to the software and hardware of the code equally._

+## Installation Instructions
+All the python files included in the compile file is used to run the Romi system.
+The files in the compile folder should be imported directly into the Romi with a usb cord.
+The **main.py** is the central code.
+This code is reponsible for holding all the tasks and shared variables.
+The other files are classes and objects used to make the code function.
+To run the code, a terminal emulator, PuTTY,  was used to run commands and the code.
+Find the communication port number on your computer and select a baudrate of 115200 to open a PuTTY terminal.

+The main commands used on the PuTTY terminal is control C and Control D.  Control C allows the user to interrupt the code, while control D allows for you to reboot the code whenever you adjust the code.

 ## Map Course Description

 ### Map